Chimo Bayo

-Chimo Bayo (born Joaquín Bayo, 25 October 1961) is a Spanish music artist who gained prominence in the early 1990s with "Así me gusta a mí".
+Joaquín Isidro "Chimo" Bayo Gómez (born 25 October 1961) is a Spanish music artist who gained prominence in the early 1990s with "Así me gusta a mí".
 The song was a major hit in Spain, Greece and South America as well as reaching number one in Japan, Israel and elsewhere.

 Musical career

 Chimo Bayo hails from Valencia, Spain.
 He was attempting to represent Spain in the 2010 Eurovision Song Contest with his song about the Valencia fallas, Fiesta del fuego, but was disqualified at the last minute when it was discovered the song had been heard in clubs in Valencia prior to 1 October deadline.

 In 2008, Bayo appeared at Buenafuente TV Show, at LaSexta, where he gave a performance and was interviewed.
 Later, he composed, with the invaluable participation of Berto Romero, the popular musical theme Zascatronic, a song that had a great impact on the Internet.

 In March 2009, the TV show Sé lo que hicisteis... of La Sexta invited him to star in one of the best tv reports by Pilar Rubio and ride in a threefold F1, in Circuit Ricardo Tormo from Valencia.
 In 2009, he also participated in comedy shows.
 He appears in a sketch of Muchachada Nui in an episode of the tv show Socarrats of Canal Nou.

 At Radiotelevisió Valenciana, Bayo was part of the jury from October 2009 to January 2010 of the talent scout show Un beso y una flor presented by Bertín Osborne.
 Bayo remixed a peculiar electronic version of the song which gives a name to the show, interpreted by Nino Bravo in the last broadcast.

 Chimo Bayo has also leave his mark on the cinema.
 Their themes have promoted several movies.
 As Bigas Lunas did with his film Jamón, jamón in 1992, the film director included the legendary "Así me gusta a mí" in the trailer and the film Yo soy la Juani.